 Course work option: a comprehensive written examination over the graduate course work in lieu of writing a thesis.

-Research option: pass an oral examination given by student's graduate guidance committee after the thesis has been completed.
+Research option: pass an oral examination administered by the student's graduate guidance committee after thesis has been completed.

 Normal time to complete the program

 Two (2) years, based on full-time enrollment; part time permitted